j5ik2o/event-store-adapter-go/README.md

 // Store the new event without a snapshot err = repository.Store(userAccountReanmed, userAccountUpdated.Version, nil)
+// Store the new event with a snapshot
+// err = repository.Store(userAccountReanmed, userAccountUpdated.Version, userAccountUpdated)
 if err != nil {
     return err
 }